 Before launching a crowdfunding campaign, here are some things to keep in mind:

-• A good length for a campaign appears to be forty to seventy days.
+• A good length for a campaign appears to be thirty to forty days.
+Anything longer than that and you’ll be flirting with campaign fatigue, both for you and your network.

 • Take the time to craft and polish your first communication with potential supporters.
 You’ll only get one chance to make a great first impression and engage them so that they’ll want to contribute.